freeorion/freeorion/check/README.md

 #### Tags
 You can customize text with special markup tags.
 Not full list of tags:

-- `reference` special syntax that allows to put value from another entry.
+- `[[]]` inserts text from another entry.
   You add a key in double square braces and user will see the value of that key.
+  Substitution is recursive, if text has another substitution it will be resolved too.

 ```
 KEY_WORLD
 world